-To achieve these points, you must demonstrate that you have information on display which:
+To achieve these points, demonstrate that you do all of the following:

-- " References Food for Life Served Here and how it supports healthier eating; - " Is appropriate to the age group and updated as necessary; - " Is displayed in suitable places where pupils and parents are most likely to see it. - You could use menus, display posters, table talkers, tray liners, newsletters and your website.
+- " Information is communicated in a way which is appropriate to the age group for example, staff talk to young children about their food, how it was prepared and where it comes from. - " Information about Food for Life Served Here is communicated to children or parents, as appropriate. - " Information is displayed in suitable places where children and parents are most likely to see it.
+You could use menus, screens, posters, table talkers, newsletters and/or your website.

 Food education goes beyond what's offered on the plate and at mealtimes.
-Displaying information in a format which pupils can easily understand, or talking to them about the food at mealtimes, helps them to build a positive relationship with food.
+Lifelong eating habits are formed at a young age.
+Displaying information in a format which children can easily understand, or talking to them about the food at mealtimes, helps them to build a positive relationship with food.

-- " The Eat Well Guide provides information, graphics and resources on food groups and healthy eating. - " The British Nutrition Foundation has educational resources about healthy eating available for pupils of all ages. - " For younger pupils, consider introducing mascots/characters into materials to encourage and educate about healthy eating.
-For example, cartoon characters in the form of fruit and vegetables can be engaging. - " Provide short facts about your meals to be included in newsletters or other materials.
+- " Consider introducing mascots/characters into materials to educate children about healthy eating.
+For example, cartoon characters in the form of fruit and vegetables can be engaging for young children. - " First Steps Nutrition Trust is an independent public health nutrition charity that provides information and resources to support eating well from pre-conception to five years. - " The British Nutrition Foundation has educational resources about healthy eating for children of all ages. - " Provide short facts about your meals to be included in newsletters or other materials.
 You could provide these at the start of a menu cycle to be used throughout the term.